Police Data

 Supplementary Comment

-All neighbourhood crime has seen a decrease of 41% (-2,504 offences) when compared against the 2019 baseline.
-When compared to the previous 12 month period, in percentage terms, All neighbourhood crime has seen no change (-15 offences).
-Residential Burglary has seen a 5% increase (+60 offences) and Robbery recording a 9% increase (+28 offences).
-All the remaining neighbourhood measures have seen decreases when compared to 2019 baseline and against the previous 12 month period.
+All neighbourhood crime has seen a decrease of 41% (-2514 offences) when compared against the 2019 baseline.
+When compared to the previous 12-month period, in percentage terms, All neighbourhood crime has seen no change (-9 offences).
+Residential Burglary has seen a 5% increase (+56 offences) and Robbery recording a 1% increase (+3 offences).
+The remaining neighbourhood measures (Vehicle offences and Theft from the person) have seen a decrease when compared to the 2019 baseline and against the previous 12-month period.

-The Community Safety Problem Solving Team continues to work alongside local Neighbourhood Policing Teams to develop and deliver problem solving based approaches to crime and antisocial behaviour issues, with a focus on addressing longer-term issues and developing solutions to tackle embedded and entrenched problems.
+Embedded within The Community Safety Department is the Constabulary’s Problem-Solving Hub.
+This team works alongside district-based Operation Partnership Teams and local neighbourhood policing officers to develop and deliver problem solving approaches to crime and antisocial behaviour issues, with a focus on developing solutions to address longer-term embedded and entrenched problems.

-The Neighbourhood Policing Improvement Board, led by the Community Safety Superintendent, ensures that the key pillars of Neighbourhood Policing which have been defined by the College of Policing are being addressed, including engagement, problem solving, training, priority setting, responses for antisocial behaviour, and data capture/reporting.
-New metrics are being added each month to the Neighbourhood Policing Performance Framework which is based on a set of measures that have been introduced by the National Police Chief’s Council.
+The Neighbourhood Policing Improvement Board, led by the Community Safety Superintendent and attended by district Neighbourhood Inspectors, continues to meet monthly to ensure that the key pillars of Neighbourhood Policing (as defined by the College of Policing) are being addressed, including engagement, problem solving, training, priority setting, responses for antisocial behaviour, and data capture/reporting.

 Priority area: Improve satisfaction among victims - with a particular focus on victims of domestic abuse